-What is Lewy body dementia?
+What is Lewy body dementia (LBD)?

 In elderly patients, LBD is one of the most common causes of dementia.
 The symptoms of LBD may closely resemble those of other neurological disorders, including Alzheimer’s disease and Parkinson’s disease.

-How common is Lewy body dementia?
+How common is Lewy body dementia (LBD)?

-LBD is one of the most common causes of dementia in older people.
+Lewy body dementia (LBD) is one of the most common causes of dementia in older people.
 It is estimated that as many as 1.4 million people live with this disorder in the U.S. Most diagnoses are in people over the age of 50.

-What causes Lewy body dementia?
+What causes Lewy body dementia (LBD)?

-LBD is a broad term covering two separate neurological disorders: dementia with Lewy bodies and Parkinson’s disease dementia.
+Lewy body dementia (LBD) is a broad term covering two separate neurological disorders: dementia with Lewy bodies and Parkinson’s disease dementia.
 The same biological changes to the brain cause both disorders.

 A buildup of Lewy bodies (proteins called alpha-synucleins) causes LBD.
 Lewy bodies build up in neurons located in certain areas of the brain that are responsible for behavior, movement, and cognitive ability.

-Lewy body dementia symptoms may resemble those of other neurological disorders, like Alzheimer’s disease and Parkinson’s disease.
+Lewy body dementia (LBD) symptoms may resemble those of other neurological disorders, like Alzheimer’s disease and Parkinson’s disease.
 LBD affects each person differently, and symptoms vary in severity.

 Common symptoms of LBD include:

-- Visual hallucinations, or seeing things that are not there
+- Visual hallucinations, or seeing things that are not there.

 - Visuospatial difficulties, including decreased depth perception, trouble recognizing familiar objects and impaired hand-eye coordination.

-- Delusions, or beliefs with no basis in reality
+- Delusions, or beliefs with no basis in reality.

-- Changes in behavior and sleep patterns
+- Changes in sleep patterns.